nick558234/Swipe2Try/README.md

 5. Authentication result is returned to the Presentation layer
 6. User session is created upon successful authentication

+For a detailed explanation of the authentication system, see the [Authentication Documentation](docs/Authentication.md).

 ## Current Dependency Flow

 ```